Probabilistic Soundness Guarantees in LLM Reasoning Chains: Evaluating for Estimating Probabilistic Soundness

 \subsection{RQ1: Does \cert{} work better than baseline methods on Benchmarks?}

 We measure \cert{}'s ability to identify errors in natural reasoning chains using PRMBench and DeltaBench.
 With GPT-4o-mini backbone entailment model, we find that \OURS{} achieves the best Macro-F1 scores on both datasets, shown in~\cref{tab:benchmarks-combined}. \llmjudge{} performs poorly on DeltaBench while \entailraw{} underperforms on PRMBench.
 DeltaBench's long reasoning chains appear to confuse LLM-Judge when making holistic judgments.
 For Qwen3-4B, \entailraw{} performs slightly better, while all other methods lag behind.
 Our inspection reveals that Qwen3-4B-based entailment models frequently classify next claims as entailed, suggesting limited capability for judging complex reasoning.
-Additional experiments in \cref{app:prm} show that \cert{}, built on a PRM backbone, achieves further improvements over it.
+Additional experiments in \cref{app:prm} show that \cert{} can also achieve further improvements on top of a PRM backbone.